yukinogatari/Reverse-Engineering/README.md

 ## About

 A dumping ground for all the miscellaneous reverse engineering I've done.
-Mostly video game file formats, largely to help [Ehm](https://twitter.com/OtherEhm) with [TCRF](https://tcrf.net/The_Cutting_Room_Floor) research, but sometimes just to satisfy my own curiosity.
+Mostly video game file formats, in large part to help [Ehm](https://twitter.com/OtherEhm) with [TCRF](https://tcrf.net/The_Cutting_Room_Floor) research, but sometimes just to satisfy my own curiosity.

+There's undoubtedly stuff here (like the HyPack extractor) that other people have already reverse-engineered independently of (and more thoroughly than) me.
+About half of my work is driven by curiosity, so I'm not particularly concerned with whether I'm reinventing the wheel.
+I just wanna break stuff apart and see how it works.

 Danganronpa-related scripts can be found in their own repository [here](https://github.com/BlackDragonHunt/Danganronpa-Tools).